Day Tour to Safari & the Ancient City of Polonnaruwa

 The Ancient City of Polonnaruwa is one of the eight World Heritage Sites of Sri Lanka.
 Visit the second most ancient kingdom of Sri Lanka.
 A site with enormous Buddha sculptures, stupas and rich in history and architecture.
 The irrigation systems that are far superior to that of the Anuradhapura Age and to this day supply the water essential for paddy cultivation.
 The toque macaque, which is the breed of monkeys living in the ruins have been thriving in this kingdom for centuries.
 They were featured in the Disney’s nature film entitled Monkey Kingdom.

 Minneriya National Park was originally declared as a wildlife sanctuary so as to protect the catchment of Minneriya tank and the wildlife of the surrounding area.
-This tank is of historical importance.
+The tank is of historical importance.
 It was built by King Mahasen in third century AD.
-Large numbers of Sri Lankan elephants are attracted to grass fields at the reservoir during the dry season.
-The national park's faunal species include 24 species of mammals, 160 species of birds, 9 species of amphibians, 25 species of reptiles, 26 species of fish, and 75 species of butterflies.
+A great number of elephants are attracted to grass fields of the reservoir during the dry season.
+The national park’s faunal species include 24 species of mammals, 160 species of birds, 9 species of amphibians, 25 species of reptiles, 26 species of fish, and 75 species of butterflies.
 The park is also an important habitat for the two endemic monkeys of Sri Lanka: purple-faced langur and toque macaque.
 Additionally, you may catch sight of the sambar deer and axis deer, leopard and the sloth gray slender loris.

 Watadage is a type of Buddhist structure that is more or less unique to the architecture of ancient Sri Lanka that may have some Indian influence.
 Watadages were built around small stupas for its protection.
 Often enshrined in the stupa is a relic.
 Circular in shape, they were commonly constructed from stone and brick and adorned with elaborate stone carvings.
 Watadages may have also had a wooden roof, supported by a number of stone columns arranged in several concentric rows.
 Only ten Watadages now remain in Sri Lanka.
 The builders of many of these monuments are unknown, as are their time of creation.
 The oldest of such construction is believed to be the one surrounding the Thuparamaya.
 The best form of a Watadage is generally believed to be the Polonnaruwa Watadage.